abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 ### Thread Types

 **System threads**: Created by JVM.
 Like garbage collection.

 **User-defined threads**: Created by the programmer.

 They both can be created as **daemon threads** which doesn't prevent JVM from exiting when the program finishes.
-Ex - Garbage collection is a daemon thread and JVM can exit even if its running̣.
+Ex - Garbage collection is a daemon thread and JVM can exit even if its running.

 ```java
 var job = new Thread(() -> foobar());